pkp/pkp-docs/dev/documentation/en/index.md

 # Introduction

-This document provides a technical introduction to the coding conventions and concepts that power PKP's applications.
+This document describes the coding conventions and concepts that power PKP's applications.
 It is written for software developers who want to fix bugs, add new features, and contribute code to OJS and OMP.

-If you would like to adapt OJS or OMP to your publishing needs, you may prefer to consult the [Theming Guide](/pkp-theming-guide/en), [Plugin Guide](/dev/plugins/en), or other [developer documentation](/dev).
+If you want to adapt OJS or OMP to your publishing needs, you may prefer to consult the [Theming Guide](/pkp-theming-guide/en), Plugin Guide (in progress), or other [developer documentation](/dev).

 If you are not a coder, please consult our [user documentation](/).